EviDentApp/EviDentApp/README.md

 ## Run an Ionic app

-Run the following commands in the Linux terminal:
+Run the following commands in the Linux terminal, replacing PROJECT-DIRECTORY with its respective tag:

 > cd PROJECT-DIRECTORY